 The fertilizer will enhance your lawn’s color and density without causing ‘Surge Growth’.

 Fertilizer is important now since the grass plants deplete their reserves of nutrients over the winter.

 Typically, fertilizer response on the lawn is visible in 10 to 14 days and will last 6 to 7 weeks.

 If your lawn was seeded either last fall or this spring, the fertilizer will greatly benefit those seedlings.

 You can expect to see weeds begin to curl and wilt within 5 – 7 days.
-After a mowing or two, the weeds will break down.
+(This may take longer during cooler temperatures).
+After several mowings, the weeds will break down.